carabus/arrow-tracker/README.md

-# Archery Tracker
+# Arrow Tracker

-Archery Tracker keeps track of your target archery training scores and organizes your data into charts that help you answer the following qustions:
+Arrow Tracker keeps track of your target archery training scores and organizes your data into charts that help you answer the following qustions:

 - does my ability improve over time
 - how external factors (e.g. slightly different equipment set) affect my training